I Want To...

 Dr. Gabelli holds a Ph.D. from Johns Hopkins University and completed postdoctoral research at Johns Hopkins before joining the faculty.
 She is a member of the Johns Hopkins Kimmel Cancer Center.

-- Assistant Professor of Art as Applied to Medicine
+- Associate Professor of Art as Applied to Medicine

 Departments / Divisions